I am delighted to announce that I am now the Patron of Reading at Forthview Primary in Edinburgh!

 This is my first ever collection of myths and legends, and I’m so proud of it.
 I have always been slightly disappointed that so many really exciting adventure stories are about boys, so I’ve spent years searching for authentic old stories with girls who fight their own battles.
 And now here are all my favourite heroines gathered together in one book!
 There is a Japanese girl who meets a sea monster, a Viking warrior who braves ghosts, a Hindu goddess with 10 arms, a Sumerian goddess who meets 52 monsters in one journey, and an early version of Little Red Riding Hood which I’m sure will surprise you!
 This book is illustrated beautifully by Francesca Greenwood.

-& The Hungry Wolf (Barefoot Books, August 2013)
+Masha and the Bear & The Hungry Wolf (Barefoot Books, August 2013)

 The third and fourth books in the Animal Stories series I’ve written for Barefoot Books, short chapter books retelling traditional tales from around the world, designed for newly independent readers.
 Melanie Williamson’s amazing pictures bring these stories to life beautifully.